University Health Services Lab

 You will also need to show a current photo ID.
 Please be prepared to provide a urine sample during your drug screening.

 University Health Services offers STI self-testing to detect gonorrhea and chlamydia.
-No appointment is needed for STI self-testing.
-To complete a test, simply visit the lab reception desk (fourth floor of the Student Health Center) before 4:00 p.m. and ask for STI self-testing.
+To complete a test, schedule an appointment through myUHS.
+On the day of the appointment, visit the lab reception desk (fourth floor of the Student Health Center) and ask for your STI self-test.

+Students can pay at the time of service or we can bill your student account (charges will not list specific reasons for the visit).
 The cost of the STI self-test is $42.00 which may be paid at the time of specimen collection or billed to your bursar account.
-If you elect to send the charge for the test to insurance, your costs may vary depending on your insurance plan and coverage.
+If you have health insurance, we can also bill your insurance, your costs may vary depending on your insurance plan and coverage.
+Currently, students can perform self-STI tests for free, funded by the Student Initiated Fee.

 Basic University Health Services medical service fees do not include the cost of laboratory services.
 Laboratory services are subject to separate charges for each service performed.
 The fee depends upon the lab study ordered by your clinician.
 University Health Services accepts insurance for laboratory services.
 Please visit our Billing for Medical Services page for more information on accepted insurance plans.